 The Canadian faced a stiff test from Amanda Knight in her next bout with her opponent undefeated in a short bantamweight career.
 That match would end in a draw after four rounds.
-Here is some footage from her match against Dawn Reynolds on October 18, 2007.
 On December 13, 2007, Kariya would beat Salina Jordan through a refereeing decision in the third round at the Roseland Ballroom.

 Her last victory had come on April 30, 2008 beating Jessica Mons in Canada.
 Kariya’s last fight had been on July 31, 2008 which she unfortunately lost to Ava Knight.
 Kariya has featured in a total of 13 bouts.
 She has won on nine occasions with two of those wins coming via knock-outs.
 She has been defeated thrice and has featured in one drawn match.